Substra/substra-documentation/docs/source/operations/walkthrough/10-prerequisites.rst

       helm repo add substra https://substra.github.io/charts/
       helm repo update

 ..
-Leaving kubectl and helm purposefully unlinked because if you need a link you're definitively not ready for the rest of this
+Leaving kubectl and helm purposefully unlinked since they are part of the basics for this kind of work

 And also:
  - ``curl`` or similar for making sure the HTTP endpoints work